lutzdigital/advent-of-code-2024/README.md

 # Advent Of Code 2024

 This repository contains my solutions to the popular [Advent of Code](https://adventofcode.com/) coding competition for the year 2024.
-You can use the contained code and comments as a help für solving the tasks yourself.
+You can use the contained code and comments as a help for solving the tasks yourself.

 ## Running the code